 Conditions on the river can change without warning.
 Periods of high water flow, such as during spring snow melt or after storm events can create new or different hazards.

 Boaters should scout out their route immediately before entering the water to evaluate current conditions.
-Boaters mush know when and how to exit the river safely to avoid hazards.
+Boaters must know when and how to exit the river safely to avoid hazards.
 Boaters should not attempt to paddle the river during periods of swift, high flows.

 Please contact local recreation departments to find information about current water conditions within their sections of the Jordan River Parkway.